nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 \[ _Emphasis_ added\]

 23     The statement was recorded by Sergeant (CNB) Guan Zhenfu (PW7, the “**recording officer**”).
-He testified[\[note: 5\]](#Ftn_5) that the statement was recorded on 18 May 2018 at around 11.20 am.
+He testified[^5] that the statement was recorded on 18 May 2018 at around 11.20 am.
 He spoke to the defendant in Mandarin.
 The statement was typed in English.
 After the statement was recorded it was read back to the defendant in Mandarin.
 The defendant was given a chance to make any amendment, addition or deletion.
 There were amendments at paras 2, 5 and 7.
-The recording officer added that at para 2, the word “smoking” should not be there, but the cancellation had (inadvertently) not been made.[\[note: 6\]](#Ftn_6)
+The recording officer added that at para 2, the word “smoking” should not be there, but the cancellation had (inadvertently) not been made.[^6]

 24     The recording officer further testified that during the recording of the statement the defendant was compliant and showed no signs of stress.
 The contents of the statement came from the defendant.